Pyleks/milestone_project_4/README.md

 This have been designed with the idea of giving the visitor a quick access to our inventory of clothing pieces for both men and women, simple straight forward design allowing for quick and easy shopping experience.

+#### User Stories
+> Quick access to your new favorite clothing store.

+> Looking for a new shirt with a good brand behind it.

+> Want to find mixed brand store for a good variation of clothes.

+> Want to show my friends where I bough my new hoodie.

+> Looking for a safe page to buy my next clothing article.

+> Want to buy a shirt or hoodie from a store that provide Free delivery on high orders.